 The transition was not easy.
 At the small Christian school, there was very little interaction between the students; each student had a cubicle and raised their hands when they had questions concerning their assignments.
 The public elementary school in our suburban community was huge and there were lots of students in her classroom.
 The students were very competitive, especially in classroom discussions.
 This was the opposite of the small individualized environment of my daughter’s former school.
 Needless to say, it was a culture shock for my quiet little girl.

 At the end of the year, the teacher told me that she was going to pass my daughter and she did not really know why.
 I knew why.
-It was prayer, the Holy Spirit intervention and those confidence and favor scriptures.
+It was prayer, the Holy Spirit intervention and standing on those confidence and favor scriptures.
 I also knew that, as the weeks went by, my daughter gained confidence in that foreign environment.
-For some reason, the teacher interpreted my child’s shy demeanor earlier as the inability to master grade level content; she mistakenly confused lack of confidence with aptitude.
+For some reason, the teacher had mistakenly interpreted my child’s shy demeanor as an aptitude issue and an inability to master grade level content instead of lack of confidence in an entirely different environment.
 As Lani gained confidence, she found her voice.

 In many classrooms across the country, the loud, vocal students are the ones that are heard and affirmed while the quiet little boy or girl falls between the cracks.
 I was not about to let that happen to my daughter.

-How I wanted to go back to that teacher the next year and the year after that to tell her that my quiet little girl—the one that she did not think was ready for the sixth grade was making honor roll every, yes, every six weeks!
+How I wanted to go back to that teacher the next year and the next after that to tell her that my quiet little girl—the one that she did not think was ready for the sixth grade was making honor roll every six weeks, yes, every six weeks!